-BTG CEO Jody Greenstone Miller sat down with the Gig Mindset podcast—hosted by Microsoft’s Paul Estes and Bruce Bracken—to discuss how companies can better tap into high-level independent executives, and why there are more six-figure freelancers today than ever before.
+BTG CEO Jody Greenstone Miller sat down with the Gig Mindset podcast (Listen)—hosted by Microsoft’s Paul Estes and Bruce Bracken—to discuss how companies can better tap into high-level independent executives, and why there are more six-figure freelancers today than ever before.

 Here are our favorite moments: